Playing the drums is a fun way to discover the world of percussion. Learn about the parts of a good drum set for beginners with our helpful guide!

 The crash cymbal is mounted above the toms and produces the loudest sound.
 The ride cymbal is larger and produces a gentle sound.
 The sound that it creates is called a wash.

-In an orchestra, crash cymbals are used independently.
+In an orchestra, crash cymbals, like those from Zildjian, are used independently.
 They are two large metal discs that are smashed together by hand.
 There are classical pieces that require a gentler sound from the cymbals and are not necessarily used to produce a smashing sound.

 For junior drum sets, the additional cymbals create the same sound and do not vary in size.
 The two cymbals are almost identical and do not necessarily produce a crash or a ride.